johtela/vscode-modaledit/README.md

 designated by the number `1` in the key binding.
 Only when the user presses some other key we get out of this keymap.
 If the user presses `w` or `b`, we run the command bound to the respective key.
-We get the repetition count by slicing the all but last character from the `__keySequence` array and converting that to number.
-The command key is the last item of the `__keySequence`.
+We get the repetition count by slicing the all but last character from the `__keys` array and converting that to a number.
+The command key is the last item of the `__keys` array.
+We can access it more easily using the reversed `__rkeys` array.
+The item is first in that array.

 The picture below illustrates how keymap and command objects are stored in memory.

 ![recursive keymap](images/recursive-keymap-example.png)